In this post, we’ll cover:

 An EA framework is a methodology that can be used to achieve the above.

-TOGAF 1.0 was introduced in 1995 and initially drew heavily from the Technical Architecture Framework for Information Management (TAFIM), used by the U.S. Department of Defense.
+The Open Group Architecture Framework was introduced in 1995 and initially drew heavily from the Technical Architecture Framework for Information Management (TAFIM), used by the U.S. Department of Defense.

 Numerous iterations have been introduced since then, with many of today’s enterprises using TOGAF 9.2, launched in April 2018.